 About MDC 2015

 MDC 2015 is headlined by an impressive panel of internationally recognized architects whose insights will spark your creative energy and rekindle your passion for design.
-Frank Barkow and Regine Leibinger of Barkow Leibinger, Junya Ishigami of Junya Ishigami + Associates, and Carme Pinós of Estudio Carme Pinós are set to join you in Monterey alongside acclaimed U.S. architects such as Clive Wilkinson, FAIA of Clive Wilkinson architects.
+Bernard Tschumi of Bernard Tschumi Architects (France), Frank Barkow and Regine Leibinger of Barkow Leibinger (Germany), Junya Ishigami of Junya Ishigami + Associates (Japan), and Carme Pinós of Estudio Carme Pinós (Spain) are set to join you in Monterey alongside acclaimed U.S. architects Merrill Elam, AIA of Mack Scogin Merrill Elam Architects, Rand Elliott, FAIA of Elliott + Associates, and Clive Wilkinson, FAIA of Clive Wilkinson Architects.
 Sprinkled among the headliners are imaginative presentations from some of California’s finest emerging talent and an array of continuing education options which will round out your weekend.
 This conference will inspire you and remind you of why you got into architecture in the first place.